Tomorrow Never Dies: Production

 Bond 18 was greenlit after the positive public reception to the teaser trailer for GoldenEye in May 1995.
 Following GoldenEye's success in reviving the Bond series, there was pressure to recreate that success in the next production.
 This pressure came from MGM which, along with its new owner, billionaire Kirk Kerkorian, wanted the film's release to coincide with their public stock offering.
 Co-producer Michael G. Wilson commented: "You realize that there's a huge audience and I guess you don't want to come out with a film that's going to somehow disappoint them."

-It was the first Bond film made after the death of Albert R. Broccoli, who was involved with the series' production since its inception; the film is dedicated to his memory.
+It was the first Bond film made after the death of Albert R. Broccoli, who had been involved with the series' production since its inception.
+Not only was the film dedicated to his memory, but the opening credits were revised to begin with "Albert R Broccoli’s Eon Productions Limited presents", thus keeping Broccoli’s name in the title sequence.

 The rush to complete the film drove the budget to $110 million.
-The producers were unable to persuade GoldenEye director Martin Campbell to return as he had chosen to direct The Mask of Zorro instead; his agent said, "Martin just didn't want to do two Bond films in a row."
+The producers were unable to persuade GoldenEye director Martin Campbell to return, as he had chosen to direct The Mask of Zorro instead; his agent said, "Martin just didn't want to do two Bond films in a row."
 Roger Spottiswoode was chosen to direct in September 1996; he had offered to direct GoldenEye when Timothy Dalton was still cast as Bond.